Correlation Functions and Stochastic Feynman Rules for Self-Interacting Scalar Fields: Correlation Functions for Theory in Stochastic Quantization

 Then we can easily find the a single propagator (tree-level two-point correlation function) connecting\footnote{Same method for a general perturbation theory was published in Ref.~\cite{Musso:2006pt}.} $\phi(k_1, t_1)$ and $\phi(k_2, t_2)$ is\footnote{The two possible fictitious-time orderings between $t_1$ and $t_2$ both give non-zero and equal contribution so that we can let equilibrium limits later.}

-When we let the fictitious times be equal and be in equilibrium ($t_1 = t_2 \equiv t\, \rightarrow \, \infty$), (\ref{eq6}) exactly gives the propagator in momentum space in QFT as\footnote{We recognize the external momenta lying on Euclidean on-shell action are positive definite.}
+When we let the fictitious times be equal and be in equilibrium ($t_1 = t_2 \equiv t\, \rightarrow \, \infty$), (\ref{eq6}) exactly gives the propagator in momentum space in QFT as\footnote{We recognize that such a term as $k^2 + m^2$ inside the exponent for an external $k$-leg is positive definite.}